 Pinckney real estate is some of the most expensive in Michigan, although Pinckney house values don't compare to the most expensive real estate in the U.S.

 Unlike some villages, Pinckney isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Pinckney are a mix of both white- and blue-collar jobs.
-Overall, Pinckney is a village of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Pinckney who work in sales jobs (16.30%), office and administrative support (11.85%), and management occupations (9.28%).
+Overall, Pinckney is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Pinckney who work in sales jobs (16.46%), office and administrative support (11.37%), and management occupations (8.37%).

-The education level of Pinckney citizens is a little higher than the average for US cities and towns: 23.33% of adults in Pinckney have at least a bachelor's degree.
+The overall education level of Pinckney is somewhat higher than in the average US city of 21.84%: 25.84% of adults 25 and older in the village have at least a bachelor's degree.

-The per capita income in Pinckney in 2010 was $24,446, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $97,784 for a family of four.
+The per capita income in Pinckney in 2010 was $25,614, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $102,456 for a family of four.
 However, Pinckney contains both very wealthy and poor people as well.

 The people who call Pinckney home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pinckney residents report their race to be White, followed by Asian.
-Important ancestries of people in Pinckney include Irish, Polish, English, and French .
+Important ancestries of people in Pinckney include Irish, Polish, English, and European.

 The most common language spoken in Pinckney is English.
-Other important languages spoken here include French and Greek.
+Other important languages spoken here include Spanish and Greek.